a proud heritage

 1940's - 1960's

-Richard spent his career with men like A. Perry Plummer, Durant McArthur, Steve Monson and many others considered to the Godfathers of natural resource management in the Intermountain West.
-They literally wrote the book and pioneered the practices that form the foundation of the seed industry.
-They spent their careers researching, testing and experimenting all over the Great Basin, the Intermountain West and the world.
+In the mid 1960's scientists and wildlife biologists like Richard Stevens, A. Perry Plummer, Durant McArthur, Steve Monson and many others continued the work of the Experiment Station.
+They are considered by many to be Godfathers of natural resource management in the Intermountain West.
+They literally wrote the book on range reclamation and pioneered the practices that form the foundation of the seed industry.
+They spent their careers researching, testing and experimenting all over the world.
 Their publications literally fill libraries.
-They pioneered college classes and courses of study that are still taught and form the backbone of graduate programs.
+They pioneered courses of study that are still taught and form the backbone of graduate programs.
 They traveled the world and selected species for increase that would help improve disturbed lands.
 Cultivars released by them include 'Appar' Lewis Flax, 'Cedar' Palmer Penstemon, 'Rincon' Fourwing Saltbrush, 'Hatch' Winterfat, 'Hobble Creek' Mountain Big Sagebrush, 'Immigrant' Forage Kochia, 'Ephraim' Crested Wheatgrass and 'Paiute' Orchardgrass.

 Left: The Great Basin Experiment Station in Ephraim Canyon is a few minutes drive from Great Basin Seed.
 Photo circa 1940